CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 ```

 #### Mac
-Build the project by running the following commands.
+Build the project by running the following commands (note that Mac provides both `logicalcpu` and `physicalcpu`, but we want the logical number for maximum speed).
 ```
 cd build/
-make -j`sysctl -n hw.physicalcpu`
+make -j`sysctl -n hw.logicalcpu`
 ```

 #### Windows